🥸

 image

 Our binomial distribution uses discrete increments (no floats) while the bell curve is a continuous function.
-When you chart the outputs as a histogram, with a sufficiently higher nn, you achieve a smooth-like function just as you would when distilling a continuous function through derivatives and integrals.
+When you chart the outputs as a histogram, with a sufficiently higher nnn, you achieve a smooth-like function just as you would when distilling a continuous function through derivatives and integrals.

 Now, the goal becomes creating a function that fits the normal distribution, a much easier function to work with.